Saving our right to save the planet

 Threats to the Human Rights Act and ECHR

-After abandoning an attempt to repeal the Human Rights Act, MPs and ministers including Home Secretary Suella Braverman are now starting to call for the UK to leave the ECHR altogether.
-We’re deeply concerned that the Conservative Party may choose to make leaving the ECHR, among other so-called “culture war” issues, key elements of its platform at the next general election.
-Indeed, we’re concerned it’s already laying the ground for this by chipping away at these rights through legislation that’ll impact prisoners, migrants and refugees.
+After abandoning an attempt to repeal the Human Rights Act, which we campaigned hard against, MPs and ministers including then Home Secretary Suella Braverman started to call for the UK to leave the ECHR altogether.
+We’re deeply concerned that the Conservative Party will continue to make leaving the ECHR, among other so-called “culture war” issues, key elements of its platform.
+Indeed, we’re concerned it’s already laid the ground for this by chipping away at these rights through legislation that’ll impact prisoners, migrants and refugees.

 What is the Illegal Migration Act?